msfussell/dapr-demos/hardened/README.md

       action: allow
 ```

-To demo this, forward local port to any other Dapr sidecar besides `app1` in that cluster.
+To demo this, forward a local port to any other Dapr sidecar besides `app1` in that cluster.

 ```shell
 kubectl port-forward deployment/app2 3500 -n hardened